serena-yu17/MergeSequence/Readme.txt

 ///////////////////

-For instance, suppose we have a file:
+For instance, suppose we have such files:

 ///////////////////